 The final step to welcoming your furry friend is to let it explore the rest of the house.
 Abu‘s first exploration was at four in the morning due to me not being able to sleep from his constant meowing.
 He went into every room, sniffing around and getting familiar with his new home.

-Stay tuned for the next part where we will share about Abu’s first visit to the vet, leaving him home alone and keeping his mood in check.
+In the next part, we will share about Abu’s first visit to the vet, leaving him home alone and keeping his mood in check.
 In the meantime, if you love dogs and would like to adopt one, do check out a similar story by Hayley Lim, in Shelter Dogs Only Want Some Compassion and Love.